enorms/connect-by-coffee/README.md

 # Contributing

 Contributions are welcome.
 Please start by reading the material here, if there is still a question or problem, please post an issue to the repo: https://github.com/lifekaizen/connect-by-coffee

+If making a code suggestion, please try to match style which is based on https://google.github.io/styleguide/pyguide.html#s3.16-naming and black auto-formatting.

 # Troubleshooting